wenh06/cinc2025/README.md

 - [official_baseline](official_baseline): the official baseline code, included as a submodule.
 - [official_scoring_metric](official_scoring_metric): the official scoring code, included as a submodule.
+- [models](models): folder for model definitions, typically we used a [CRNN model](models/crnn.py).
+  Some [custom loss functions](models/loss.py) are also defined in this module.
+- [utils](utils): various utility functions, including [custom scoring functions](utils/scoring_metrics.py),
+  and some training-validation split files.
+- [results](results): folder containing some typical experiment log files, for reproducibility.

 </details>